-The Generator Collective aims to be a community for Americans to share their stories on how they have been impacted by political policy - both positive and negative.
-We want to help organize the noise of these policies into digestible, human stories, and overall lower the political barrier of entry.
+Generator Collective aims to be a community for Americans to share their stories on how they have been impacted by political policy - both positive and negative.
+We want to humanize policy through storytelling by helping organize the noise of these policies into digestible, human stories, and overall lower the political barrier of entry.

 The Generator was created by three women who want to help reduce the political divide and start human conversations around how policy impacts real people.